Craft Beer Labeling: What Makes A Good Craft Beer Label (2023)?

-By hand - Hand-labeling is a time consuming process, but can be cheaper than other methods, especially when doing small runs.
+Hand-labeling is a time-consuming process but can be cheaper than other methods, especially when doing small runs.

 While you can generally order samples from any printing company, here’s where leveraging the expertise of a digital or traditional printer really comes in handy.

 “A label provider understands what the beer industry needs specifically, knows the questions to ask, and the problems you can run into,” says Katie Harrington, Marketing Manager at Blue Label Packaging.
 “Are you applying by hand or using an applicator?
 Will the label come in contact with water?
 Is it going in a cooler or not?
 Is it sitting on a shelf?
 Is the decoration going to work?
 Can substituting something help achieve a look?
 There are so many possibilities that go into production to make your concept come to life.”

 “All of us would agree that the people that are expressing themselves to the fullest extent possible are the most successful brands,” says Boyd.
 “They had a vision of what the beer’s character and personality should look like.
 Those are the memorable packages.”

 Turn of the Tides, Costal Mass Brewing (nee Channel Marker Brewing)